Traumatic Brain Injury (TBI) MRI in Vancouver

-Traumatic brain injury, or TBI, is most commonly caused by an impact, internal damage, or a loss of oxygen.
-Although not always visible, TBI may cause enduring physical, emotional, intellectual and social changes for the survivor.
-Long-term effects place an enormous emotional and financial burden on the individual’s family due to high costs and often life-long needs.
+Traumatic Brain Injury, or TBI, is typically caused by a sudden impact, internal damage, or a loss of oxygen to the brain.
+Although it’s not always visible, TBI can cause long-lasting physical, emotional, intellectual and social changes for people who experience head trauma.
+Long-term effects can also place an enormous emotional and financial burden on family members, due to the high costs of care and potentially life-long support needs.

 Symptoms of Brain Injury: